A Beginner's Guide to Travis-CI for R

 You may be thinking at this point, “How did she know to do those things specifically?” and that is an excellent question.
-If you browse the history of the
+If you browse the

 .travis.yml for tidytext, you can see that things were a MESS for a while.

 Let me share some of the things that have been helpful for me as I have tried to solve problems with building packages on Travis.

 Hadley Wickham’s R Packages book has a section on Travis that is short but helpful; it is within the section on automated checking that also has relevant helpful information.
 The R docs at Travis itself are also quite helpful, although when I am having a real headscratcher of a problem I always wish there was more detail.

 I tend to end up Googling a lot of things when I am having a problem, looking for packages similar to mine to see how they have solved similar challenges.
 One thing to be aware of in that situation is that the way Travis has dealt with R projects has changed pretty significantly in the not-so-distant past.
 If you find an R package that started building on Travis before certain changes took place, their

 .travis.yml will look VERY different than what you will need to use, given that you are starting a new project today.
 There were changes with containers, sudo, etc. so a slightly older package will be grandfathered in to an older way of building on Travis than a new project.
 I ran into this in a pretty significant way when trying to solve the problem with building the XML package.
 Finding other packages that depended on the XML package did help me eventually fix my problems, but I couldn’t do it in the same way as the older packages.